aspect-build/rules_lint/docs/formatting.md

       files: .*
 ```

-> Note that pre-commit is silent while Bazel is fetching the tooling, which can make it appear hung on the first run.
+> Note that pre-commit is silent while Bazel is fetching the tools, which can make it appear hung on the first run.
 > There is no way to avoid this; see https://github.com/pre-commit/pre-commit/issues/1003

 If you don't use pre-commit, you can just wire directly into the git hook, however